Blog Image Good Posture (2)

 Conclusion

-In conclusion, using a stick or crutch can be beneficial for people with arthritic knees, as they can reduce joint stress, improve balance and stability, and increase mobility.
-However, it is important to be aware of the potential drawbacks of using a walking aid, such as dependency and embarrassment, and to use them as recommended by a healthcare provider.
+Using a stick or crutch can be highly beneficial for people with arthritic knees by reducing joint stress, improving balance, and increasing mobility.
+However, it’s essential to be mindful of potential drawbacks such as dependency and self-consciousness.
+Always use walking aids as recommended by a healthcare provider to ensure they support your long-term mobility and joint health.

 Take care, Helen